neptune-ai/docs/docs/logging-and-managing-experiment-results/logging-experiment-data.rst

 .. warning::

-    Make sure that you define correct path to files that you want to upload.
-If you pass directory then all its content is uploaded, which may result in unintended logging of large amount of data and cluttering your storage.
+    Make sure that you define the correct path to files that you want to upload.
+If you pass the directory, then all its content is uploaded, resulting in unintended logging of a large amount of data and cluttering your storage.

 :ref:`back to top <what-you-can-log>`